-Deadly US plane crash with dozens on board: What we know so far
+American Airlines plane crash with Black Hawk in DC: What we know so far

 Photos: Plane collides with helicopter at Reagan Airport near DC

-An unnamed army official confirmed that the helicopter, on a training flight, was carrying three soldiers who had taken off from Fort Belvoir in Virginia.

-Both aircraft fell into the Potomac River after the collision.
+Washington, DC Fire Chief John Donnelly said he did not expect any survivors, after both aircraft fell into a freezing Potomac River after the collision.
 Inflatable rescue boats were launched, and rescuers used light towers to illuminate the site.

-Washington, DC fire chief John Donnelly said it was a “highly complex operation”.
+Donnelly earlier described search efforts as a “highly complex operation”.

-“The conditions out there are extremely rough for the responders.”
+“The conditions out there are extremely rough for the responders,” he noted.

 DC Mayor Muriel Bowser also told a news conference at the airport that rescue efforts were under way to “recover fellow citizens”.